-As a student in the Global Business and Digital Arts program at the University of Waterloo, I am always looking for opportunity to learn various technologies, and mashing them up in new and interesting ways.
-This is why I was extremely excited when my friend and classmate Filip Jadczak shared with me his experience working as a REAPster with REAP.
+As a student in the Global Business and Digital Arts program at the University of REAPWaterloo, I am always looking for opportunity to learn various technologies, and mashing them up in new and interesting ways.
+This is why I was extremely excited when my friend and classmate Filip Jadczak shared with me his experience about the Entrepreneurship Training Program and working as a REAPster with REAP.
 When I learned that I would be paid to experiment with and learn about new technologies, I jumped at the chance to get involved.

 Part 1 – My First Sprint